I really enjoy the convenience of instant payments that iCard gives me and I’m not saying this because I do marketing for the company.

 Paying with my phone seemed to happen faster than cash, or at least as fast, but with an added fingerprint protection.

-I did a quick search and found a study done by American Express which confirmed my observations:
+I did a quick search and found information about a study done by American Express which confirmed my observations:

 “a non-contact transaction is 52 percent faster than a contact-based payment.
 Compared to cash, the time saving is even 63 percent.”